Propranolol: 7 things you should know

 - Can mask the symptoms of hypoglycemia (low blood sugar) or hyperthyroidism (high thyroid levels), so must be used with caution in people with diabetes or thyroid disease.

 - May aggravate peripheral circulatory disorders, increase blood cholesterol levels, and decrease HDL cholesterol.

-- May cause a number of unwanted heart-related effects and may affect breathing, so response must be monitored.
+- May cause several unwanted heart-related effects and may affect breathing, so the response must be monitored.
 May cause low blood sugar (hypoglycemia) even in people without diabetes and interfere with some laboratory tests.

-- Can interact with a number of different drugs including several drugs used to treat heart conditions, NSAIDs, antidepressants, anesthetic agents, warfarin, and those metabolized through CYP2D6, 1A2, or 2C19 metabolic pathways.
+- Can interact with several different drugs including several drugs used to treat heart conditions, NSAIDs, antidepressants, anesthetic agents, warfarin, and those metabolized through CYP2D6, 1A2, or 2C19 metabolic pathways.

 - May be taken with or without food.
 Take exactly as directed.
 Do not increase or decrease the dosage without your doctor's advice.